unhcr-mena/proGres_v4_data_quality/README.md

 # data_quality

-This repository contains jupyter notebooks (and reference data) used for quality checks on registration data of UNHCR's persons of concern (proGres v4) along with implementation of solutions (validation and/or correction of phone numbers and location spellings).
+This repository contains jupyter notebooks (and reference data) that can be used for quality checks on registration data of UNHCR's persons of concern (proGres v4) along with implementation of solutions (validation and/or correction of phone numbers and location spellings).

 The current implementation is meant for Egypt, but can be repurposed with minor changes to conduct data quality checks on other operations.